Month: November 2022

 Folks, I must have been out of my mind.

 No, that’s not quite fair.
 I wasn’t out of my mind.
-I just hadn’t gotten my system to the place where it needed to be to allow the right original pressings to show me how much better they can sound.
+I just hadn’t gotten my system to the place where it needed to be to allow the right original pressings to show me how much better the best of them can sound.

 (more…)